 But, grouping beats together, then dividing the page into rows that can hold these beats together is how I approach panelling a page

-He has a lot of very useful things to say about the different types of panels, how the progression of time works in comics, and stuff like that… essential reads for anyone making comics!
+For further reading, I recommend picking up Scott McCloud's Books "Understanding Comics" & "Making Comics"!
+He has a lot of very useful things to say about the different types of panels, how the progression of time works in comics, and stuff like that... essential reads for anyone making comics!

-In writing, the common advice goes “show, don’t tell” this applies to many different aspects of writing, but especially to describing things.
+In writing, the common advice goes "show, don't tell," and this applies to many different aspects of writing, but especially to describing things.
+The other advice is to describe using all five senses—sight, sound, smell, touch, and taste.

-The dank, musky smell and scent of damp fur may not be something I can tell my readers about in a picture—but if I focus on the puddles on the floor, and show the rats’ wet fur… they’ll feel how dank it is anyway
+The dank, musky smell and scent of damp fur may not be something I can tell my readers about in a picture—but if I focus on the puddles on the floor, and show the rats' wet fur... they'll feel how dank it is anyway.

-But, while composing the panels in your comic, consider what you’re communicating through them, and whether you’re telling what happens, or if you’re showing your readers what it feels like to be there and what your characters are going through.
+So, while composing the panels in your comic, consider what you're communicating through them, and whether you're telling what happens, or if you're showing your readers what it feels like to be there and what your characters are going through.

 It'll help you compose more interesting pages!